Jaylen Brown scores 32 as Celtics rout Wizards

 Eliminated from playoff contention earlier this week, the Wizards had won four of five.

+“I think we got hit and we were playing catch-up the entire game,” Smith said.
+“That train continues to move.
+They’ve been playing the best of anybody in the NBA since January 1.”

-Appearing bored by the lack of challenge by Washington, the crowd started the wave in the final quarter, something rarely seen at home games.
+Appearing bored by the lack of challenge from Washington, the crowd started the wave in the final quarter, something rarely seen at home games.

-Boston opened a double-digit lead late in the first quarter on Tatum’s driving layup and was never tested.
+“We became stagnant and weren’t moving the ball,” Caldwell-Pope said.
+“We couldn’t get a shot moving to the basket.
+They played great defense.
+They switch one-to-five and make it tough.”

-Boston led by 25 points after three quarters, allowing Coach Ime Udoka to rest his starters.
+Boston led by 25 after three quarters, allowing Udoka to rest his starters.

 Udoka said before the game he’s most concerned with how his team’s performing going into the playoffs.